GfSE/SAF-Specification/developing-saf/viewpoints/Physical-Internal-Exchange-Viewpoint.md

 ![Physical-Internal-Exchange-Viewpoint-primary-example-1.svg](../../diagrams/vp-examples/Physical-Internal-Exchange-Viewpoint-primary-example-1.svg)
 ![Physical-Internal-Exchange-Viewpoint-primary-example-2.svg](../../diagrams/vp-examples/Physical-Internal-Exchange-Viewpoint-primary-example-2.svg)
 ## Purpose
-The Physical Internal Exchange Viewpoint serves for the identification and definition of interfaces of elements of the SOI.
-Also, the delegation of SOI element interfaces to SOI boundary interfaces is covered.
+The Physical Internal Exchange Viewpoint serves for the identification and definition of interfaces of elements of the Physical System.
+Also, the delegation of System Element Interfaces to the Physical System Boundary Interfaces is covered.
-The Phyiscal Internal Exchange Viewpoint
+The Physical Internal Exchange Viewpoint
-* identifies SOI element interfaces on a Physical Level
+* identifies System Element Interfaces on a Physical Level
-* states to which other SOI elements the interfaces are connected to
+* states to which other system elements the interfaces are connected to
 * assigns interface specifications to interfaces
 * defines the usage of interfaces, e.g., if only a subset of the interfaces is used
-* defines the delegation of SOI element interfaces to SOI boundary interfaces
+* defines the delegation of System Element to Physical System Boundary Interfaces
 ## Applicability
-The Physical Internal Exchange Viewpoint supports the "Create System Design " activity included in "Design Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2023 [§ 2.3.5.5] and contributes to the System Interface definition.

-It also supports the "Interface Management" method of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2023 [§ 3.2.4].
+The Physical Context Definition Viewpoint supports the “System Architecture Definition Process” activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2023 [§2.3.5.4] and contributes to the artifacts "System Architecture Description" and "System Interface Definition".
+It also supports the "Interface Management" method of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2023 [§3.2.4].
 ## Presentation
-One or more IBD featuring the Physical Elements of the SOI, and the SOI boundary, containing connectors for each identified SOI interface delegation to SOI elements, as well as connectors between related interfaces of SOI parts.
-An interface is a connection resource for hooking on the Physical SOI Elements to other Physical SOI Elements.
+One or more IBDs featuring the SOI boundary, the physical elements of the SOI, the connectors for each identified SOI interface delegation to Physical SOI Elements, as well as those connectors between related interfaces of Physical SOI Elements.
+An interface is a connection resource for hooking on the Logical SOI Elements to other Logical SOI Elements.
 Item flows are defined for each exchange on the identified interface.
-Recommendation: Use more than one IBD focused on different areas of interest to keep the view comprehensive.
-Depending on the Stakeholder Concerns the physical item exchange information might be suppressed.
+Note: Please use more than one IBD focused on different areas of interest to keep the view comprehensive.

 ## Stakeholder
 * [Hardware Developer](../../stakeholders.md#Hardware-Developer)